graziano-giuliani/CHyM-roff/grid/Readme.md

 #### Optional:

 The user may want to create a clipped down version of the global HydroEivers shape file (same source as Hydrosheds).
-For the Mediterranean (NOT USED!) this would ampunt to:
+For the Mediterranean (NOT USED!) this would boil down to:

      ogr2ogr -clipsrc -7.0 27.0 48.5 63.5 filtered.shp HydroRIVERS_v10.shp

+Note the extrema here are for the Mediterranean experiment.

 ## Create land/ocean mask